robvdw/SPEECH_TO_TEXT_FUNDAMENTALS/README.md

-# SPEECH TO TEXT FUNDAMENTALs            eri
+# SPEECH TO TEXT FUNDAMENTALs
 Tutorial on Faster Audio Transcribing with OpenAI Whisper and Huggingface Transformers